Alessandro Petacchi: 2003–2007: Domination in the sprints

 Petacchi started the season strongly by winning Trofeo Luis Puig and a stage in both Vuelta Ciclista a la Comunidad Valenciana and Paris–Nice.
 He continued his form going into the Giro.
 He won his first Giro stage on the first stage, beating the world champion Mario Cipollini in a head-to-head sprint.
 The stage win also gave Petacchi the maglia rosa.
-He wore the leader jersey in 5 days and was in all those days inside top 5 in every single stage and won two stages more in the process.
+He wore the leader jersey for 5 days and was in all those days inside top 5 in every single stage and won two stages more in the process.
 He lost the jersey on the first mountain stage in stage 7.
 He later won three more stages in the race, bringing his Giro stage wins up to 6 stage wins, before leaving the race due to being outside the time limit on stage 18.
 He then rode Tour de France, where he won 4 stages – three stages in a row, before retiring on stage 7.
-He wore the green jersey, when he retired.
+He wore the green jersey when he retired.
 After riding the Eneco Tour, he decided to ride the Vuelta.
-He won five stages and became the third rider ever, who have won a stage at each Grand Tour in a single year.
+He won five stages and became the third rider ever to have won a stage at each Grand Tour in a single year.
 He finished the season with 24 victories.

 Petacchi started his 2004 season with three stage wins in Tirreno–Adriatico and a fourth-place finish in Milan–San Remo.
-Then he arrived to the Giro and won a record nine stages, the points classification and the Azzurri d'Italia classification.
-He attempted to recreate his 2003 season by participate in the Tour, however it became a disappointment and dropped out on stage 6 due to injuries.
+Then he arrived at the Giro and won a record nine stages, the points classification and the Azzurri d'Italia classification.
+He attempted to recreate his 2003 season by participating in the Tour, however, it became a disappointment and he dropped out on stage 6 due to injuries.
 He bounced back in the Vuelta by winning four stages.

 Petacchi started his 2005 season early by winning GP Costa Degli Etruschi and several stages of Vuelta an Andalucia.
 He then won three stages of Tirreno–Adriatico and finished 2nd in the general classification.
 He continued his great form by winning Milano-San Remo.
 He had the better of a mass sprint, beating Danilo Hondo, Thor Hushovd, Stuart O'Grady and Óscar Freire.
 He later won four stages of the Giro and five stages and the points classification of the Vuelta.